-Do you experience an annoying feeling of “heaviness or bulge” in the vaginal area or a “pressure” between vagina and anus or pelvis?
+Do you experience an annoying feeling of “heaviness or bulge” in the vaginal area or a “pressure” between the vagina and anus or pelvis?

 Pelvic Organ prolapse is related to symptoms from a failure of the supporting structures, the pelvic floor muscles, resulting in collapse, causing protrusion of organs into the vagina.

 A recent study reported that pelvic organ prolapse is a common condition affecting nearly 30% of women (20–59 years of age) and more than 50% over 50 years of age seeking gynecologic clinic visits.
-Women with Pelvic organ prolapse often present with a combination of pelvic floor disorders, such as incontinence, bowel, bladder, and sexual dysfunction (Sánchez-Sánchez et al. 2020).
+Women with Pelvic organ prolapse often present with a combination of pelvic floor disorders, such as incontinence, bowel, bladder, and sexual dysfunction (Sánchez-Sánchez et al., 2020).

 Symptoms commonly are reported as: